ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 #### Licenses

-D1, D2, D4.1 and D4.2 (MIUR) are licensed under the Italian Open Data License (IODL) v2.0, very similar to a CC-BY 4.0.
+D1, D2, D4.1 and D4.2 (MiUR) are licensed under the Italian Open Data License (IODL) v2.0, very similar to a CC-BY 4.0.
 Each dataset is accompanyed by a clear license declaration.
 However, the whole website is covered by a "All rights reserved" copyright statement, which does not explicitly mentions the exclusion of the contents accompanied by a IODL 2.0 license.

 The metadata of D3 (MiBACT) do not specify a license e.g. by using the property `dcterms:license` (see http://dati.beniculturali.it/lodview/resource/datasetLuoghiDellaCultura.html).
 Information about licenses is featured in the website footer only.
 The dataset about "Luoghi culturali" is licensed under CC BY-SA 3.0, which requires attribution and share-alike.